Microsoft Data Fabric Services: An Overview

 [Read More: How AI can help your business make better decisions]

-Machine learning offers the ability to learn from data and use that to improve upon its processes.
+AI offers the ability to learn from data and use that to improve upon its processes.
 These tools learn by studying patterns in data and apply that learning to predict things in the future.
-This becomes immensely useful when processing large amounts of data, meaning AI and Machine Learning have enabled the next level of analytics.
+This becomes immensely useful when processing large amounts of data, meaning AI has enabled the next level of analytics.

 In order to get the most out of AI, you need good data.